This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Ask anyone who has been to Bali and they’ll probably mention a sunrise hike to Mt.
 Batur as one of the most spectacular things to do on the island.
 And I have to agree.
-But what if I told you that you don’t have to trek an active volcano in the middle of the night to experience equally amazing views.
+But what if you didn’t have to trek an active volcano in the middle of the night to experience equally amazing views?
 Let me tell you about a secret place in Bali called Pinggan Village.

 I first heard someone mention the mysterious Pinggan Village back in 2013 during my third trip to Bali.
 They described it as the most beautiful place in Bali to watch the sunrise.
 I was intrigued and couldn’t wait to see this phenomenon with my own eyes.

-We were staying in Seminyak at the time of our tour and got picked up at 3.30 am.
+We were staying in Ubud at the time of our tour and got picked up at 4:30 am.
 Our driver was early as they often are in Bali, but he waited patiently for us outside until we were ready.
-If you’re staying in or around Ubud you can leave closer to 4.15 am.
+If you’re staying in the Kuta area your pick-up time will be around 4:00 am.

-As there were no other cars on the road the drive up went very smoothly and took about two hours.
-The drive back was a bit more tiresome and took about three and a half hours with a lot of time spent in standstill traffic.
+As there were no other cars on the road, the drive up went very smoothly and took 1 hour and 30 minutes.
+The drive back was a bit more tiresome and took about three hours with a lot of time spent in standstill traffic.
 But that’s just how it is in Bali, the island isn’t really equipped to handle the masses of tourists.

 What to expect at Pinggan Village

 If you are an avid photographer like me or just need a place to shoot photos for a special occasion like a wedding, Pinggan Village is the perfect place.
 As the sun rises the sky turns orange/pink and the thick blanket of mist slowly dissolves revealing a quaint little village ready to start the day.
 It’s so stunning you won’t believe your own eyes!